omeka/omeka-s-enduser/docs/admin/users.md

 ![A single row of the user table, with the user's email blanked out.
 A blue circle highlights the edit icon, represented as a red pencil.](adminfiles/users_editbutton.png)

-The Edit User page has four tabs: *User Information*, *User Settings*, *Password*, and *API Keys*.
+The Edit User page has four tabs: **User information**, **User settings**, **Password**, and **API keys**.
 After making changes on any of these tabs, be sure to click the save button in the upper right hand corner of the browser window.
 At any time you may cancel your edits by clicking the cancel button next to the save button.

 ### User information
-On this tab, you can edit the display *Name* and *Email* for the user, select or change the user *Role* and click the checkbox to confirm that the user *Is Active* (or uncheck the checkbox to render the user inactive).
+On this tab, you can edit the display **Name** and **Email** for the user, select or change the user **Role** and click the checkbox to confirm that the user **Is active** (or uncheck the checkbox to render the user inactive).
 A user who is inactive can keep accessing the admin interface until they log in, then they will not be able to log back in.

 ![User information tab for the Omeka Devs user with completed fields for email, display name, role, and an active checkbox for Is Active](adminfiles/users_info.png)

 ### User settings
 This tab allows a user or global admin to set the following:

-- *Locale*: select from a dropdown of available languages.
+- **Locale**: select from a dropdown of available languages.
 This will change the language of the installation's admin & public interfaces for that user.
 (This depends on [how many interface strings have been translated](../translateOmekaS.md).
 Untranslated strings default to English.)
-- *Default resource template*: select from existing templates to have a template auto-load whenever the user creates a new item.
+- **Default resource template**: select from existing templates to have a template auto-load whenever the user creates a new item.
-- *Default sites for items*: select from available sites to automatically attach new items to the sites when created by the user.
+- **Default sites for items**: select from available sites to automatically attach new items to the sites when created by the user.
 Setting this will not give the user a site-specific role.

 ![User settings for Omeka Dev with default options selected](adminfiles/users_settings.png)

 ### Password
 On this tab, create a new password.
-It must be entered twice, in both the *new password* and *confirm new password* fields, to save properly.
+It must be entered twice, in both the New Password and Confirm New Password fields, to save properly.

 ![Empty password reset fields for the user outreach](adminfiles/users_password.png)

 To see the password requirements, click the arrow next to the New Password field.
 This will display a list of [requirements](../../configuration) if any have been configured.

-### API key
+### API keys
 Use this tab to generate an API key for the user.
 To generate one, you must provide a label for the key - this could be a date or the purpose of the key.
 Save the page to generate the key.

-To remove existing API keys, check the *Delete?* box on the row for that key and click Save.
+To remove existing API keys, check the "Delete?" box on the row for that key and click Save.

 ![API tab for user Omeka Devs with one generated but hidden API key, and below it the ability to create a new key](adminfiles/users_apikey.png)